ChromexUnderscore/OriginsTweaks/README.md

 + The Elytra has a custom texture exclusive to Elytrians.
 The Elytra Texture was made by [zimraa on Imgur](https://imgur.com/gallery/lROFn).
 + Pressing the Primary Key while grounded will launch them to the sky.
 + Pressing the Primary Key while gliding flaps their wings, useful to maintain altitude.
-+ Elytrians have a limited stamina used for gliding, flapping and launching.
++ Elytrians have limited stamina used for gliding, flapping and launching.
 + Heavy Armor weakens effects of the Launch power and the Wing Flap power and costs more stamina.

 </details>